Culture of Kentucky: Music

 Renfro Valley, Kentucky, is home to Renfro Valley Entertainment Center and the Kentucky Music Hall of Fame and is known as "Kentucky's Country Music Capital," a designation given it by the Kentucky State Legislature in the late 1980s.
 The Renfro Valley Barn Dance was where Renfro Valley's musical heritage began, in 1939, and influential country music luminaries like Red Foley, Homer & Jethro, Lily May Ledford & the Original Coon Creek Girls, Martha Carson, and many others have performed as regular members of the shows there over the years.
 The Renfro Valley Gatherin' is today America's second oldest continually broadcast radio program of any kind.
 It is broadcast on local radio station WRVK and a syndicated network of nearly 200 other stations across the United States and Canada every week.

 Contemporary Christian music star Steven Curtis Chapman is a Paducah native, and Rock and Roll Hall of Famers The Everly Brothers are closely connected with Muhlenberg County, where older brother Don was born.
 Kentucky was also home to Mildred and Patty Hill, the Louisville sisters credited with composing the tune to the ditty Happy Birthday to You in 1893; Loretta Lynn (Johnson County), and Billy Ray Cyrus (Flatwoods).
 However, its depth lies in its signature sound — Bluegrass music.
 Bill Monroe, "The Father of Bluegrass", was born in the small Ohio County town of Rosine, while Ricky Skaggs, Keith Whitley, David "Stringbean" Akeman, Louis Marshall "Grandpa" Jones, Sonny and Bobby Osborne, and Sam Bush (who has been compared to Monroe) all hail from Kentucky.
 The International Bluegrass Music Museum is located in Owensboro, while the annual Festival of the Bluegrass is held in Lexington.

 Kentucky is also home to famed jazz musician and pioneer Lionel Hampton (although this has been disputed in recent years).
 Blues legend W.C.
 Handy and R&B singer Wilson Pickett also spent considerable time in Kentucky.
 The pop bands Midnight Star and Nappy Roots were both formed in Kentucky, as were country acts The Kentucky Headhunters, Montgomery Gentry and Halfway to Hazard, as well as Dove Award-winning Christian groups Audio Adrenaline (rock) and Bride (metal).
+Though Kentucky is not known for its hip-hop scene, a few notable artists come from the state, including Jack Harlow, Bryson Tiller, and EST Gee.
+Kentucky is also home to a vibrant underground rap scene, with local artists like Godhand, Dr. Dundiff, and James Lindsey.